The French R pronunciation is softer than you may thinkβ¦ it sounds kind of like a cat purring, which in French goes βrrrron-rrrron-rrrronβ!

 Pronouncing the French R sound is simpler than you think: here is how to do it in three easy steps.

-1. Stick your whole tongue to the top of your mouth.
+- Stick your whole tongue to the top of your mouth.

-This preparation step is very important: concentrate and take your time to press your tongue, back to front, to the roof of your mouth.
+This preparation step is very important: concentrate and take your time to press your tongue, back to front, to the roof of your mouth. - Lower only the tip of your tongue and press it hard against the back of your LOWER front teeth.

-3. Open your mouth and create a vibration in your throat, where you say the G of “get” in English.
+The back of the tongue is still pressed to the roof of your mouth. - Open your mouth and create a vibration in your throat, where you say the G of βgetβ in English.

 Look for the vibration which happens in your throat with your tongue in this position.

-That’s how you’ll pronounce a perfect French R.
+Thatβs how youβll pronounce a perfect French R.

 Your tongue is going to make like a curvy slide as you can see on the exaggerated picture I drew to illustrate this lesson.